Skip to content

 IMGL4448 3

-Your brand is more than a name, it represents your reputation, your work, and your growth.
+Your brand is more than a name.
+It represents your reputation, your work, your customers, and the value you are building.

-Before filing, you’ll receive a personalized video advisment outlining potential risks, filing classes, and the right strategy for your business.
+Before filing, Segarra IP provides a personalized video advisement outlining potential trademark risks, filing classes, likelihood of success, and the right trademark filing strategy for your business.

 • Preliminary clearance review